juliokoepsel/tracking/OPERATIONS.md

 }
 ```

+> **Note:** Package weight and dimensions are stored internally but excluded from the `GET /deliveries/{id}` response for privacy.
+They are only used internally for handoff confirmation processing.

 **Access Control:**
 - Only involved parties (seller, customer, current holder, pending handoff recipient) can view/modify
 - Admin has read-only access to all deliveries
 - Cancel is restricted to customer only
+- Delivery persons can list other delivery persons for transit handoffs
 ```

 ### MongoDB Order